starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 This type is particularly useful when you need the maximum of performance and speed in your code ; You have no automatic transformation, no checks with ABI, no parsing.

-You provide to starknet.js the low level data expected by Starknet :
+You provide to starknet.js the low level data expected by Starknet:

 ```typescript
 const specialParameters: Calldata = [